Life, Liberty, and Pursuit of Happiness

-The Declaration of Independence perfectly captures the aspirations of the United States in this phrase:
+The Declaration of Independence captures the aspirations of the United States in this phrase:

 “… all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness.”

-The famous phrase lists particular rights we want America to offer to all—security from physical harm and freedom to select actions that will pursue happiness as we see it.
+The famous phrase lists particular rights we want America to offer to all—security from physical harm and freedom to select actions that allow us to pursue happiness as each person decides.